 All that plus some great food are what you'll find on top of this most famous Paris hill.
 As well as a spectacular view.

-Enjoy French traditional food, champagne and the world-famous show with over 100 artists and dancers.
-This dinner and show package makes it easy to enjoy yourself because it also includes hotel pickup!
-Easy, and no worries.
+This dinner and show package is our readers' favorite — it easy to enjoy yourself because it also includes hotel pickup!
+No worries.

 • La Sainte Chapelle…

 • Église de la Madeleine…